trentfisher/WeRelateTools/index.md

 ![werelate.org page activity](reports/tot-persons-old.png)

-from data in [reports/tot-persons-old.csv](reports/tot-persons-old.csv) (which is just the data from the original chart with some new columns derived from the existing ones)
+from data in [reports/tot-persons-old.csv](reports/tot-persons-old.csv) (which is just the data from the original chart in CSV form)

 Here is a new version of that chart, though it combines Person and Family pages: